atultw/servicescout/README.md

 ## Run Locally
 1. Rename `.env.example` to `.env` in both `backend/phone_agent` and `backend/scout_agent`
-2. Fill in your twilio credentials in both .env files
+2. Fill in both .env files.
-3. Fill in GOOGLE_MAPS_API_KEY in both .env files
 4. In Firebase, go to auth and get a `firebase.ts` file to put in frontend/src/app.
 5. Switch the commented lines at the top of `frontend/src/app/page.tsx` if needed.
 6. Create and activate a python virtualenv.
 You only need one.
 7. Run `./setup.sh` and follow the instructions.
 8. Run these commands in separate terminals:
 ```
 cd backend/scout_agent && python3 main.py